kyma-project/istio/docs/technical-design.md

 This reconciler decides if an installation, upgrade or uninstall of Istio in the cluster must be done.
 The reconciler also creates the IstioOperator which is used to make changes to the Istio installation by passing it to the `IstioManager`.

-The installed IstioOperator is created by merging the `IstioCR` with the IstioOperator with Kyma default values.
+The installed IstioOperator is created by merging the `Istio CR` with the IstioOperator with Kyma default values.

 ##### IstioManager
 This component contains the logic for managing the Istio installation.
 It knows about the supported client versions and forwards the